Luciano Becchio: Norwich City

 On transfer deadline day 31 January 2013, Norwich confirmed the signing of Becchio on their website on a three-and-a-half-year deal in a swap for striker Steve Morison, making their second incoming transfer of the January window.
 He was handed shirt number 19.
 He made his début away at Queens Park Rangers on 2 February 2013, coming on in the 87th minute as a substitute.
 He would subsequently make his first start the following match at home against Fulham on 9 February, playing the majority of the match but not scoring.

 He was released on 28 May 2015 following Norwich City's promotion back to the Premier League via the playoffs.

 Rotherham United loan

 On 1 September 2014, Becchio signed for Rotherham United on loan until 1 January 2015.

 Belgrano

-After being released by Norwich City at the end of the 2014–15 season when his contract expired, Becchio returned to his homeland Argentina to play for Club Atlético Belgrano in the Argentine Primera División.
+After being released by Norwich City at the end of the 2014–15 season when his contract expired, Becchio returned to his homeland Argentina to play for Belgrano in the Argentine Primera División.
 He signed a one-year deal.
 The contract was cancelled in September 2015 due to injuries.